 I paid my own money to go on the radio.
 I spoke on the radio, without even drinking water.
 What I was doing was protecting my country.

 And, there were many threats.
-But, we felt that I wasn’t doing harm to anyone by defending my country.
+But, we felt that I wasn’t doing harm to anyone.
 When you are defending your country, you feel at ease.
-I felt at ease.
 I wasn’t scared.
 And I’m not going to be scared.

 When a person enters into this type of situation you have to have courage, first-off.
 Not to let yourself be intimidated.
 Second, to have in your mind that everything that you are doing is for the good of your people.
 One day, you could be up against it, but tomorrow the truth will overcome.
 People will see that what you said yesterday was true.
 Having this mentality, it’s not easy to be afraid.
 That was my foundation.